 Apple is working on at least three augmented reality and virtual reality headsets, the first of which will likely be called “Apple Reality Pro.”

-In the latest edition of his “Power On” newsletter explained Mark Gurman said that to his knowledge, there are at least three Apple headsets in development, codenamed "N301," "N602," and "N421."
-The first of these devices, N301, will be called "Apple Reality Pro," according to Gurman.
+In the latest edition of his “Power On” newsletter explained Mark Gurman said that, to his knowledge, at least three Apple headsets, codenamed "N301," "N602," and "N421," are in development.
+The first of these devices, the N301, will be called the "Apple Reality Pro," according to Gurman.
 Apple Reality Pro is said to be the "high-end competitor" to Meta's upcoming Quest Pro headset.
-N602 is reportedly the successor to the first Apple Reality Pro headset and may be offered at a lower price.
-N421 is Apple's augmented reality glasses, which have long been speculated about, although Gurman pointed out that they may not be released for some time.
+The N602 is reportedly the successor to the first Apple Reality Pro headset and may be offered at a lower price.
+The N421 is Apple's augmented reality headset, which has long been speculated about, although Gurman noted that it may not arrive on the market for some time.

 Apple Reality Pro could cost around $3,000